 Opaleye, Girella nigricans

-The Opaleye has an elongated oval compressed body with a width that is 38 to 42% of standard length.
-They are an olive green to gray green with two pale spots on the upper back below mid-dorsal fin that are absent in mature adults.
-Most have a white bar across the snout between the eyes.
+The Opaleyes have elongated oval compressed bodies with a width that is 38 to 42% of standard length.
+They are olive-green to gray-green with two pale spots on their upper back below the mid-dorsal fin that are absent in mature adults.
+Most have a white bar across their snout between the eyes.
 They have bright blue-green eyes for which they are named.
-The colors transition to a uniform dark brown upon death.
-They have a short blunt head with a small mouth that has thick lips that opens at the front with small incisiform teeth set horizontally in the mouth with flattened three-pointed tips and a curved, hockey-stick shape.
-They have an anal fin with three spines and ten to thirteen rays the front, a concave caudal fin, a continuous dorsal fin with twelve to fourteen spines, that fold down into a scaly grove, and twelve to fifteen rays, and pectoral and pelvic fins that are relatively short.
-Except for the caudal fin the fins are blunt to rounded.
-The body is covered with small, thick, rough scales.
+Their coloring transitions to a uniform dark brown upon death.
+They have a short blunt head and a small mouth with thick lips opening at the front.
+They have small incisiform teeth set horizontally in the mouth with flattened three-pointed tips and a curved hockey-stick shape.
+Their anal fin has three spines and ten to thirteen rays, their caudal fin is concave, their dorsal fin is continuous with twelve to fourteen spines folding down into a scaly grove and twelve to fifteen rays, and their pectoral and pelvic fins are relatively short.
+With the exception of the caudal fin, all their fins are blunt to rounded.
+Their body is covered with small, thick, and rough scales.

 The Opaleyes are found in large schools, normally demersal, within rocky areas with an abundance of algae growth at depths up to 105 feet; they will occasionally enter estuaries.
 Juveniles are pelagic and found near the surface often within floating debris.
 They reach a maximum length of 66 cm (26 inches).
 They are an eurythermal species being able to tolerate water temperatures as low as 46oF and as high as 95oF.
 They are diurnal omnivores grazing on algae and preying on invertebrates.
 They are found along the entire west coast of Baja, with isolated populations found throughout the Sea of Cortez, and are absent south of Mazatlán along the west coast of the mainland.